yy-personal/my-financial-dashboard/README.md

 # Financial Dashboard

-A personal financial dashboard that provides projections for loan repayment, savings goals, and visualizes your financial journey.
+A personal financial dashboard that provides projections for loan repayment, savings goals, and visualizes your financial journey with a clear distinction between liquid assets and restricted funds like CPF.

 ## Live Demo